marcopennekamp/lore/vm/poem.md

 ### Constants

-The **Constants** table holds Poem-wide constant types and values, as well as references to intrinsics, global variables, and multi-functions.
+The **Constants** table holds Poem-wide constant types and values, as well as references to meta shapes, intrinsics, global variables, and multi-functions.
 Each kind of constant is indexed separately by a 16-bit unsigned integer.

 The Constants table has the following structure: